 Digital Design & Content Strategy

 I've been a practitioner of design thinking, branding, content strategy, and user experience (UX) design for over 17 years.
+I'm also a Certified Scrum Product Owner.
 I love the way that these disciplines interact to create great end-to-end experiences and how they tap into my passions for technology and design.

 “Design is not art.
 It is about crafting solutions to real issues.”